NewcastleRSE/Scholarly-Publications/README.md

 ## Set up

 The script requires a credentials.json file at project root to hold environment variables.
 The AUTHOR_IDS string should contain a space separated list of valid Google Scholar author IDs.
-The container name can be changed to suit the azure set up of the user.
+The container name can be changed to suit the Azure set up of the user.

 ```
  "CONNECTION_STRING" : "DefaultEndpointsProtocol=https;AccountName=xxxxxx;AccountKey=xxxxxx;EndpointSuffix=core.windows.net",